vexedaa/Blast/README.md

 Then, run `gitman install`.
 If you want to update Blast, run `gitman update`.
 If you have any local changes, add `--force` to the end of your command.
 Please note that as of Public Version 1.0, it is not recommended to use this package in your project unless you are comfortable making your own modifications and improvements.
-The API and functionality of this package will evolve over time.
+The API, functionality, and overall shape of this package will improve over time.
+This is mostly for personal use, but maybe someone else will find it useful!